James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 ## thermal and battery life concerns, and more

 consider [using external gpus (eGPUs) with thunderbolt 3 and AMD GPUs](https://support.apple.com/en-us/HT208544) to avoid overheating. but that can currently be done with intel Macs.

+battery life is currently bad for intel/amd notebooks

 heavy lifting jobs are likely to be run on Mac Studio with M1 Ultra and 128GB RAM.
 Macbook Air M1 with 8GB RAM is simply not feasible.